ghxstboyy/Sprite-Swapper-Image-Extractor-for-Buu-s-Fury-and-Legacy-Of-Goku/README.md

 ## ℹ️ Known Issues as of 03/18/25

-- Inserting a 64x64 sprite into a slot that isn't originally 64x64 will cause the game to crash.
+- Inserting a 64x64 sprite into a sprite that isn't originally 64x64 will cause the game to crash.
 - It’s impossible to work on both LOG2 and Buu's Fury ROMs simultaneously, as the `source_images` folder is shared between both ROMs.
 This may be changed later, but it's not urgent.

 ---